EAL Program Funding (Reference 26)

 - Cash: $3,182.

 Secondary schools receive a total of $130,422 made up of:

 - Cash: $1,653.

 If applicable, the following lines will also appear in a school’s SRP budget details.

 EAL for Refugees – Primary and EAL for Refugees – Secondary Students

 An additional loading is provided to campuses:

-- that receive EAL Index funding and
+- that have enrolments eligible for EAL Index funding and

 - have an SFO weighting below 1.4 (this equates to an SFO density greater than 0.547) and